 Sex and Gender Health Collaborative

-In 2025, these Summits focused more specifically on women’s health education, aligning with AMWA’s longstanding mission to improve the health of women.
-We are grateful for our past and current partners in continuing to raise awareness, advance evidence-based education and accelerate the integration of sex- and gender-specific science into medical training and clinical practice.
+In 2025, the Summit focused specifically on women’s health education, aligning with AMWA’s longstanding mission to improve women’s health.
+We are grateful for our past and current partners in continuing to raise awareness, advance evidence-based education, and accelerate the integration of sex- and gender-specific science into medical training and clinical practice.
 Together, these collaborations strengthen the foundation for more equitable, effective, and patient-centered care for women across the lifespan.

-Since 2025, the Summits have been held during the AMWA Annual Meeting and are now an annual convening for leaders within this field to share research and education strategies and to advocate for increased awareness and policies to close the education gap.
+Beginning in 2026, the Summit has transitioned to a dedicated Track at the AMWA Annual Meeting, providing an annual convening for leaders within this field to share research and education strategies and to advocate for increased awareness and policies to close the education gap.

 Contact us at [email protected]